attack-monkey/Lean-Functional-Typescript/README.md

 ```

+### Let

-Mutable variables declared with `let` syntax should only be used when contained to a small footprint and when state-management seams like overkill.
+Mutable variables declared with `let` syntax should only be used when contained to a small footprint and when state-management seems like overkill.
 Generally using a state manager is preferred because using `let` makes code impure.

 Functions over Classes + Methods
 ================================

 Classes bind specific methods to an object, which more often than not mutate the object's properties.
-This not only makes class + method syntax impure - but it also locks methods against certain objects.
+This not only makes class + method syntax impure - but it also locks methods against objects.
 Further to the point, a class with only static methods, may as well be written as an object literal.

-Pure Functions have their 'properties' passed in, and can be used on anything as long as the properties meet the 'calling signature' of the function.
+Pure Functions have their 'properties' passed in, and can be used on anything as long as the properties meet the 'call signature' of the function.
 This flexibility allows the result of one function to be passed to another, and so on.
 This is known as Functional Composition and is a pretty big deal.

+Functional Composition is used in place of where you would otherwise find method chaining.

 Pipes & Functional Composition
 ==============================